CDCgov/el_gato/docs/approach.md

 # Approach

 At its core, el_gato uses [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to identify the closest match in the ESGLI database to each allele from the input data.
-For the loci *flaA*, *pilE*, *asd*, *mip*, and *proA*, this process is straight forward.
-While el_gato requires more involved processing for *mompS* and *neuA/neuAh* loci, where el_gato only encounters issues with *neuA/neuAh* when processing reads.
+For the loci *flaA*, *pilE*, *asd*, *mip*, and *proA*, this process is straight forward. el_gato requires more involved processing for *mompS* and *neuA/neuAh* loci, where el_gato only encounters issues with *neuA/neuAh* when processing reads.

 * [Reads](#reads)
    * [*neuA-neuAh* and Reads](#neua-neuah-and-reads)